award

 How are our Los Angeles wrongful termination attorneys paid?

-Our attorneys work on a contingency fee basis, which essentially means that you will not have to pay us anything until we win compensation for you.
+Our attorneys work on a contingency fee basis, meaning you will not pay us anything until we win compensation for you.
 We understand that after being let go from your job, you could be struggling financially.
-Our contingency fee agreements relieve the stress that comes with navigating through the legal process.
+Our contingency fee agreements relieve the stress of navigating the legal process.
 Please visit our page on contingency fees

 How much is my Los Angeles wrongful termination settlement worth?

-It is important to note that employment lawsuits involving wrongful termination almost always end up settling since it is very costly to go to court.
+It is important to note that employment lawsuits involving wrongful termination almost always settle, as litigation is very costly.
 A settlement is a convenient option for both parties, especially since trials could be very unpredictable.
 However, if the parties are unable to settle, our attorneys are not afraid of going to trial.

-The different factors our Los Angeles wrongful termination attorneys take into consideration when determining your case value is:
+The different factors our Los Angeles wrongful termination attorneys take into consideration when determining your case value are:

-• Back pay: if the amount of money you would have been paid if you were not wrongfully terminated is a large amount, your case will most likely seek a larger amount of damages.
+• Back pay: if the amount you would have been paid had you not been wrongfully terminated is significant, your case will most likely seek a larger amount of damages.

-• Compensatory damages: these are the damages of out-of-pocket expenses that were caused by workplace discrimination, harassment, or wrongful termination.
+• Compensatory damages: out-of-pocket expenses incurred due to workplace discrimination, harassment, or wrongful termination.

-• Court fees: court fees could be very costly and play a big role in determining the amount of damages you could potentially be awarded.
+• Court fees: Court fees could be very costly and play a significant role in determining the amount of damages you could potentially be awarded.

-• Front pay: this refers to the amount of money you would have made if you were not looking for another position.
+• Front pay: the amount of money you would have earned if you had not been seeking another position.

-• Punitive damages: usually, Los Angeles courts are very reluctant in providing punitive damages to the employee.
-This type of damage is an exemplary damage that makes an example out of the defendant’s actions.
-This occurs when your employer has engaged in some type of wrongful behavior, such as malice.
-However, there are certain laws that prohibit punitive damages.
+• Punitive damages: Los Angeles courts are very reluctant to award punitive damages to employees.
+This type of damage is exemplary, serving as an example of the defendant’s actions.
+This occurs when your employer engages in wrongful conduct, such as malice.
+There are specific laws that prohibit punitive damages.
 For example, age discrimination lawsuits are not eligible for punitive damages in Los Angeles.

 When should I file my wrongful termination lawsuit in Los Angeles?

-Each state in America has the statute of limitations that limits when a plaintiff could bring their claim to court.
-If the plaintiff brings their claim to the court too late, the court will most likely dismiss their lawsuit and they will not be able to seek compensation.
+Each state in America has a statute of limitations that sets a limit on when a plaintiff can bring their claim to court.
+If the plaintiff brings their claim to the court too late, the court will most likely dismiss their lawsuit, and they will not be able to seek compensation.

-There are different statute of limitations in place in California regarding wrongful termination lawsuits.
+There are different statutes of limitations for wrongful termination lawsuits in California.

-• For defamation, the plaintiff must file their lawsuit 1 year from the date of the defamation.
+• For defamation, the plaintiff must file their lawsuit within 1 year of the defamation.

-• For terminations that involve workplace fraud, the plaintiff must file their lawsuit 3 years from the day they discovered the fraud.
+• For terminations involving workplace fraud, the plaintiff must file their lawsuit within 3 years of discovering the scam.

-• Under federal anti-discrimination laws, an employee has 180 days from the date they were fired to file a charge with the Equal Opportunity Commission.
+• Under federal anti-discrimination laws, an employee has 180 days from the date of termination to file a charge with the Equal Employment Opportunity Commission.

-If you have been wrongfully terminated from your position at work, the first step to take is to contact the Equal Opportunity Commission and file a claim regarding the wrongful termination circumstance.
-This is a government organization that dedicates themselves to investigating workplace misconduct.
+Suppose you have been wrongfully terminated from your position at work.
+The first step is to contact the Equal Employment Opportunity Commission and file a claim regarding the wrongful termination.
+This government organization is dedicated to investigating workplace misconduct.
 In California, this commission is referred to as the Department of Fair Employment and Housing.

 You have 180 days to file a wrongful termination claim with the commission.
 Once you file the claim with the commission, they will start the investigation process and look into the circumstances of your wrongful termination.
-They then will grant you the right to sue to file a civil action in court.
+They will then grant you the right to file a civil action in court.

-If the Department of Fair Employment and Housing determines through their investigation that there was no wrongful termination, you still may be able to file a civil lawsuit in court.
+If the Department of Fair Employment and Housing determines through its investigation that there was no wrongful termination, you still may be able to file a civil lawsuit in court.

 For assistance with filing a claim with the Department of Fair Employment and Housing, contact our Los Angeles employment lawyers today.

-What if I was an at-will employee in Los Angeles?
+What if I were an at-will employee in Los Angeles?

 Los Angeles is considered to be an at-will state.
-This is a type of employer and employee relationship where either party can terminate the working relationship at any point for any reason.
+This is a type of employer-employee relationship in which either party can terminate the working relationship at any time for any reason.
 At-will employees almost always have an employment agreement.
-If you are an at employee, you could still file a lawsuit against your employer for wrongful termination.
+If you are an at-will employee, you could still file a lawsuit against your employer for wrongful termination.
 An employer cannot fire an employee simply because they want to.
 There needs to be a good-faith basis for termination.
-We can use your employment agreement as evidence for your wrongful termination lawsuits case.
+We can use your employment agreement as evidence for your wrongful termination lawsuit.

 Get In Touch with Our Los Angeles Wrongful Termination Attorneys Today

-If you or a loved one believe you have been wrongfully terminated by your employer in Los Angeles, contact an expert team of wrongful termination attorneys at Heidari Law Group.
-We are available via phone, email, or in-person 24/7.
+If you or a loved one believes your employer in Los Angeles has wrongfully terminated you, contact an expert team of wrongful termination attorneys at Heidari Law Group.
+We are available by phone, email, or in person 24/7.
 Our attorneys will fight for all the damages that could potentially be available for your case, including past and future earnings, pain and suffering, legal fees, etc. Get the experienced legal help you need today.

 Please do not hesitate to contact our wrongful termination attorneys for a free case evaluation.
 We will not stop fighting until financial justice has been served.